copperwater/xNetHack/doc/xnh-changelog-9.0.md

   unchanged, and it is not an artifact.)
 - Levels that have been changed following some event, such as the Valkyrie locate level, are ineligible to leave bones.
+- Luck plays a reduced factor in to-hit calculations, now adding +1 to hit for every 3 points of luck, rounded to the next greatest increment: +1 for 1 to 3 luck, +2 for 4 to 6 luck, -1 for -1 to -3 luck, etc.

 ### Interface changes